-Potential factors that may contribute to depression include:
+Depression is common and can affect anyone.
+Potential factors that may contribute to its development and maintenance include:

 - Family history of depression

-- Emotional stress (such as bereavement, relationship breakdown, major life changes, and job loss)
+- Stressful events (such as bereavement, relationship breakdown, major life changes, and job loss)

-- Personality attributes (such as limited coping strategies, and unhelpful patterns of behaviour)
+- Limited coping strategies and unhelpful patterns of behaviour

-If you are experiencing one or more of the above symptoms to a severe degree, and you think that you might have depression, please contact us to arrange an appointment.
+No matter what your depression looks or feels like, whatever its causes, help is available.
+If you are experiencing one or more of the symptoms listed above to a severe degree, please contact us to arrange an appointment.

-Psychological therapy can involve learning new coping strategies that will enable you to manage life’s challenges, stressors, and relationship difficulties in a more resilient and effective manner.
-These new coping strategies will enable you to make new lifestyle changes, regain your self-esteem, and reconnect with personal values and goals.
+CBT and other psychological treatments can help you to learn new coping strategies that will enable you to manage life’s challenges with more resilience.
+These techniques can empower you to make positive lifestyle changes, improve your self-esteem and reconnect with personal values and goals.